No1 Lounge Gatwick North Terminal Review

 The bar was a highlight.
 There was a wide choice of spirits, a couple of red and white wines, rosé, and prosecco.
 Champagne was available at an extra charge.
 Although cocktails were not listed on the menu, I asked for an Aperol Spritz and the bartender happily made one for me.

-Want access to the No.1 Traveller Lounge?
+Want access to the No.1 Lounge?
 Simply purchase a Priority Pass Membership here for up to 20% off the standard price and to access over 1500 lounges worldwide.

-Wi-Fi, Power and Amenities
+Wi-Fi, Power and Amenities at the No1 Lounge Gatwick North Terminal

 To explore our ever growing list of airport lounge reviews, you can find them on our interactive map here.